ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

                       function-expr
 ~~~

-Any function expressions in a query must be well formed (by conforming to the above ABNF)
+Any function expressions in a query must be well formed (by conforming to the above ABNF),
-and well typed,
+supported, and well typed,
 otherwise the JSONPath implementation MUST raise an error
 (see {{synsem-overview}}).

+For a function expression to be supported, each function name in the expression
+MUST be registered (see {{iana-fnex}}).
+Implementations MUST support the function extensions defined
+in this document, but are free to support or not support other registered function extensions.

-To define which function expressions are well typed,
+To define which supported function expressions are well typed,
 a type system is first introduced.

 ### Type System for Function Expressions {#typesys}

 Each parameter as well as the result of a function extension must have a declared type.

+The registered set of function extensions (see {{iana-fnex}}) is the source of knowledge
+regarding the declared return and parameter types of a function extension.

 Declared types enable checking a JSONPath query for well-typedness
 independent of any query argument the JSONPath query is applied to.